Ho Ho Lun

 Wong Yuk Lun (born July 19, 1987), better known by his ring name Ho Ho Lun (Hoholun, 何顥麟), is a Hong Kong professional wrestler.
+He is signed to Dragongate.
 He is best known for his time with WWE, where he competed in their Cruiserweight Classic tournament and in their developmental territory NXT.
 He is the founder of the Hong Kong Pro-Wrestling Federation, Hong Kong's first professional wrestling promotion.
 Ho has also competed in various independent promotions in Japan, mainland China, Taiwan, Singapore, and Europe.
-In Chinese surname order, his surname is actually Ho but in English world some people misunderstood his surname as Lun.

 Professional wrestling career

 Early career

-After being influenced by the stars of the World Wrestling Federation and New Japan Pro-Wrestling, Lun decided to pursue a career as a professional wrestler.
-His professional wrestling career began in 2007, when he started training with the Guangzhou, China-based China Wrestling Entertainment (CWE) promotion.
+After being influenced by the stars of the World Wrestling Federation and New Japan Pro-Wrestling, Lun decided to pursue a career as a professional wrestler, but was unable to do it in Hong Kong as there were no professional wrestling schools or promotions.
+He travelled to Guangzhou, China to begin his professional wrestling journey at the China Wrestling Entertainment (CWE) promotion.